How to Decorate your Living Room with Plants

 If your living room is also your dining room you can use plants to make a plant room divider.
 One of the ways to suggest this separation is by creating a fake wall using wide open panels and placing some plants on top.
 The plants will fill up the open space by obstructing the vision but not in its entirety.
 Some ideal plants to use for this idea are honeysuckle or clematis also referred to as climber plants.
 These are said to grow wide spreading across a large surface and creating natural walls.

-If you'd like to read similar articles to How to Decorate your Living Room with Plants, we recommend you browse around our Gardening & plants category.
+If you want to read similar articles to How to Decorate your Living Room with Plants, we recommend you visit our Gardening & plants category.